PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 - linuxAgentPool

-The namew of the agent pool containing the Linux self-hosted build agents
+    The name of the agent pool containing the Linux self-hosted build agents

 - pfaApiToken

     API token string for accessing FlashArray, as configured via the Purity GUI

 - pfaEndPoint

     FlashArray IP address end point

 - saPassword

     sa password for the containerised SQL Server instances

 - seedDockerVolume

     Name of the docker volume container the test data, in this specific example this containers a SQL Server database, eligable docker       volumes are those whose names should appear on the Linux server after issuing a docker volume ls command

 - sideCarServerIpAddr

     IP address of the Linux server used for spinning up the containerised SQL Server instances used in this example

 - winAgentPool

     The name of the agent pool containing self-hosted windows build agents